← All Articles

-Tesla's Autopilot team receives over 300 million miles of real-world driving data every day, yet according to J.D.
-Power's 2024 Automotive Technology Study, 68% of car buyers still don't trust fully autonomous vehicles.
+Tesla's Autopilot system collects real-world driving data from over a million vehicles on roads worldwide, yet consumer surveys consistently show significant skepticism about fully autonomous vehicles.
 This trust gap represents the central challenge facing automotive executives today: how to bridge the technical capabilities of AI with consumer acceptance and regulatory frameworks.

 The automotive industry stands at an inflection point where artificial intelligence transforms manufacturing, supply chains, customer experiences, and business models.
 Event planners booking speakers for automotive conferences need AI experts who understand both the technical complexities and the practical realities of implementing AI in an industry where safety regulations can take years to evolve.